Laogeodritt/quasselflask/README.md

         \quit

-7. Run the web application&mdash;you have various options to choose from.
-The application is a fairly simple Flask application.
-As such, you can run it in the normal ways that you would run a Flask application:

-    * For testing it out or using it locally,
+# Running quasselflask

+## Development mode

+If you just want to run the application to test it out, to use it locally, or while developing for `quasselflask`, you can use Flask's built-in browser.

+First, **a reminder** that if you use a custom location for the config file, set the `QF_CONFIG_PATH` environment variable correctly first.

+1. Activate your virtualenv, if applicable (see the Installation section, header and step 1).
+2. Run:

+        python -m quasselflask.run runserver

+## Production/deployment

-    * [Flask deployment options](http://flask.pocoo.org/docs/0.11/deploying/), for a publicly hosted website.
-(This doesn't mean the logs are public, since you still have to login with a username/password to search them.)
+If you want this to be publicly hosted, you probably want a higher-performance and more secure web server to handle the incoming requests, like nginx or Apache.
+Flask has good documentation for various [popular deployment options](http://flask.pocoo.org/docs/0.11/deploying/) for you to consult. ("Publicly hosted" doesn't mean the logs are public, since you still have to login with a username/password to search them.)

+A sample WSGI file, `quasselflask.example.wsgi`, is provided to help you set it up; it supports a custom config file location and the use of virtualenv.
+You need to modify `virtualenv_dir` to specify the location of the virtualenv you're using for quasselflask, and `config_dir` for the location of the config files (if you don't want to use these features, set the value to an empty string `''`).

 # Management commands